Holiday houses in Angaston

 The Loft Barossa

-All About Angaston
+All about Angaston

 Just over an hour northeast of Adelaide, Angaston is the perfect base for exploring the Barossa Valley.
 The tiny hilltop town sits within an easy drive to more than 150 vineyards, but even if you’re not here for the fermented grape juice, the landscape itself, dotted with endless hills and olive groves, makes a beautiful backdrop for your vacation in South Australia.
 Yes, there are scenic hiking and biking trails ready to whisk you through the vine-studded valley to swim in a secluded creek or plop down for a picnic beside a lavender farm.
 But there are just as many fun things to see and do in town so that you’ll never have to wander too far from your Angaston accommodation.